3b1b/3Blue1Brown.com/content/lessons/2016/matrix-multiplication/index.md

 ---
-title: Matrix multiplication as composition | Essence of linear algebra, chapter 4
+title: Matrix multiplication as composition
 description: How to think about matrix multiplication visually as successively applying two different linear transformations.
 date: 2016-08-08
 video: XkY2DOUCWMU